-And trying to manage life through constant fear of conflict and upsetting people is no way to live.
+And trying to manage life through constant fear of conflict and upsetting people is a miserable way to live.

-Peacekeepers work to avoid and prevent conflict.
-Peacekeepers use whatever is necessary to avoid conflict.
+- Peacekeepers work to avoid and prevent conflict.

 Blessed are the peacemakers, for they will be called children of God.
 Matthew 5:9

 A peacemaker is defined as – one who makes peace through reconciliation.